 2. We become rich in Him.
 How rich?
 God now treats us, hell-bound rebels that we once were, as joint heirs with His beloved Son.
-We are children of God!
+Joint heirs!
+Full status children of God!

-But it's not just what Jesus did for us, and will do for us when we reach our eternal home.
-The truth is...
+But here's where we struggle.
+We can know what Jesus did for us, and will do for us when we reach our eternal home.
+But we miss something.
+We need something.

 C. We need fresh experiences of what we have in Jesus.
 And we need it now.
 This is present tense, "May the grace of the Lord Jesus Christ...be with you all."
 Paul is both stating a fact and praying a prayer that this fact will be realized.
 "Oh, Corinthian brothers and sisters!
 May Jesus' grace be with you.
-By that I mean, may you be experiencing His unmerited help day by day."
+By that I mean, may you experience His unmerited help day by day, moment by moment."